 You might argue that the supplies you need for a good fishing kit are so small and insignificant when it comes to weight that they are good to have anyway.
 I can buy that, but I think that some people are hanging their hopes on their perceived ability to put food on the blanket and simply having some hooks, weights and fishing line in your survival tin doesn’t guarantee you will catch anything or even find a place to fish in the first place.

 The contents of a survival fishing kit are pretty basic and true to the survival tin idea, they don’t need to take up much space.
 Could you fashion your own hooks with a soda can tab or natural materials and leave the fishing kit at home?
-Sure but for the size and weight I would rather have the real thing.
+Sure but for the size and weight I would rather have the real thing contained in a suitable piece of gear.
 Fishing line is hard to replicate in nature and it really doesn’t cost much at all to put these supplies together.

 A good survival fishing kit should have at a minimum: